-Americans are inundated with more than 5,000 advertising messages every day.
+Americans are inundated with thousands of advertising messages every day.
 In addition, television commercials, online ads, store signage, email marketing, and outdoor billboards, to name just a few, are making it harder than ever for shoppers to cut through the advertising clutter.
 A logo is, without a doubt, an essential branding element in all of these marketing efforts.
 That is why a good logo design is so important.

 A brand logo is often the first impression that customers, suppliers, and trade show attendees, among others, have of your small business.
 Therefore, it needs to look professional and communicate what your small business is about online and offline.
 So, how can you create a new logo or redesign an existing logo that contains all of the tried and true branding elements?
 This Balboa Capital blog post answers that question; it features four small business logo design tips.

 It is easy to develop a logo idea similar to what is already there.
 However, this approach will not set you apart from the competition.
 On the contrary, it might confuse the target audience you and your competitors are both going after.
 So, write down a brief description of your competitors’ logos, and explain what makes them different.
 You can find your competitors’ logos easily by looking them up online.

 After completing this exercise, think of logo styles, colors, and fonts that communicate your brand personality and create an emotional connection.
 If you hire a graphic designer, you can skip this step, as they will develop ideas for you.
 Remember, no one style is suitable for every small business, only best for your brand.

 2. Hire a graphic designer.

 You probably put a lot of time and effort into naming your small business.
 So, do not cut corners when it comes time to get a business logo developed.
 Instead, hire a graphic designer to get the job done right.
 Graphic designers are uniquely trained in all facets of design and typography, and they create logos based on a business’s marketing strategy and branding.
 In addition, many freelance graphic designers have websites that showcase their work.